 - Tripod (not required but makes the process a lot easier, especially when heavily zoomed in.)

-- Solar Filter for your Lens, sustained sun to your camera sensor can damage your sensor.
-This is where a solar filter is essential.
+- Solar Filter for your lens.
+Pointing an unfiltered camera at the sun concentrates enough heat to damage your shutter or sensor, so this is not optional.
 Keep in mind you’ll take this off during totality.

 Photos of the 2024 Eclipse